feross/queue-microtask/README.md

 ## Why not use `process.nextTick`?

 In Node, `queueMicrotask` and `process.nextTick` are [essentially equivalent](https://nodejs.org/api/globals.html#globals_queuemicrotask_callback).

-If you just need to support Node 10+, you can use `queueMicrotask` directly.
-If you need to support all versions of Node, you can use `process.nextTick`.
+If you just need to support Node 12 and later, use `queueMicrotask` directly.
+If you need to support all versions of Node, use `process.nextTick`.

 If you also need browser support, read on.